wemiibidun/tic_tac_toe_game/README.md

 ## Introduction

-The aim of this project is create a weather app with react that grabs some specific information from open weather API such as temperature and displays to the user.
-Two different backgrounds were used to display the weather information depending on how hot or cold the weather is.
-The aim of this project is to practice and showcase my react hooks skills.
-Axios was used as the third party to grap the required information from the API and the project was deployed on Github pages
+The aim of this project is create an interactive tic tac toe game with React.
+This project was inspired by the official React documentation page.
+On that page, the game was built using class components but this game uses functional components i.e React hooks

 #### Available Scripts